9Akshit1/RoboHand/JOURNAL.md

 **Time spent: 3h**

 # July 3rd:
-Whiel I was working on my BOM, I realzied that I will need a Female Power Adapter DC Barrel to Screw Plug Jack Connector, so I added that and also made a hole for it in my CAD.
+While I was working on my BOM, I realzied that I will need a Female Power Adapter DC Barrel to Screw Plug Jack Connector, so I added that and also made a hole for it in my CAD.
 I also continued working on my coding.
 I actually used mediapipe such that the finger tracking would work this time compared to yesterday.
 I used a tutorial for this, since I am a beginner with mediapipe.
 I also had to follow a tutorial on how to use pyserial which took some time.
 The hardest part was converting the code to the esp32_version because I couldn't even test that python file.
 I also preprogrammed the different gestures which was actually pretty easy after I got the camera tracking thing working.
 I just copied the angles from there.
 I applied some error handling so that since I do not have the ESP32-CAM with me for testing right now, it would jsut print what signals or servo angles it would send.

 ![CAD Full Hand Backside](https://hc-cdn.hel1.your-objectstorage.com/s/v3/6cf5f00cecec6dab7e3f775ddf35739472e9989b_cad_jy3.png)